 It is okay to keep wines in your regular household refrigerator for up to two months, but it is not a good idea to keep them there for a longer-term.
 The average refrigerator temperature needs to be well below 45° F to safely store perishable foods, so having the wine in there will lead to dry corks because of lack of moisture.
 This, in turn, will let dry air seep into the bottles and damage the wine.

 Light, particularly sunlight, can pose a significant problem for long-term wine storage.
 The sun’s ultraviolet rays could degrade and prematurely age the wine.
 This is the reason why vintners often use colored glass bottles, as they act like sunglasses for the wine.
 Regular light from household bulbs will likely not damage the wine, but the light can cause aesthetic damage, such as fading of your labels.

 Bottles have traditionally been stored on their sides, so the liquid is kept up against the cork, which, in turn, is intended to prevent the cork from drying out.
 If you intend to drink from these bottles in the not-too-distant future, or if the bottles have closures such as screw caps, plastic, or glass corks, then this is not necessary.
 However, if space is a concern for you, then horizontal racking is the best way to optimize space use in storing your bottles, and doing that will not damage your wine.

 Your wine collection is valuable, and even after you have taken all the steps to make sure your collection is properly stored, the wine can still be vulnerable to damage and loss.
-Obtaining the specialized coverage you need from a wineries and distillers insurance professional at FACE is the right thing to do.
+Obtaining the specialized coverage you need from a wineries and distillers insurance professional at FACE is the best thing to do.
 Contact us for more information.